This post is in collaboration with Brand Meets Blog.

 Similar to developmental milestones such as learning to walk or learning to roll, there are also age-based speech and language milestones.
 While not every child will hit these at exactly the same time, they are good to keep in mind as a guide and provide insight into typical expectations.

-published by is a great set of resources for understanding some of these milestones.
+The is a great resource for understanding some of these milestones.
 For example, in the first 12 months babies are beginning to respond to sounds, commands, communicating through gestures (e.g. pointing and reaching) and exploring their voice through sounds and babbling.
 By their first birthday they will be saying their first meaningful words.

 As they enter their second 12 months, a child will start to reduce their babbling as they master more words.
 By 12 months of age they will generally understand 10 words and by 18 months this jumps to about 50 words, as well being able to identify several body parts.